 What Can I Expect from my First Visit?

-A typical first session begins with an in-depth conversation about the patient’s reasons for seeking treatment, background medical history (including any current conditions and medications), lifestyle, diet, sleep, and general health.
-Subsequently, a physical examination is conducted to determine the cause of the complaint.
-For this stage, patients may choose at their own discretion to undress to their underwear, allowing a clearer assessment of the spine and other anatomical structures.
-Active and passive movement of the affected areas, along with palpation of involved tissues, is typically used to determine the specific areas of restriction responsible for the patient’s complaint.
-From this point, a discussion follows about the possible treatment options.
-Based on the patient’s needs and preferences, Treatment plans are devised for each specific case.
-While most treatments involve a blend of different technique types, patients with definite preferences are welcome to request whatever approach suits them best.
+During a typical first session with an osteopath in Kelowna, the patient's reasons for seeking treatment, medical history, lifestyle, diet, sleep, and general health are discussed in-depth.
+This is followed by a physical examination to determine the cause of the complaint, during which the patient may choose to undress to their underwear.
+Active and passive movement of the affected areas, as well as palpation of the involved tissues, are typically used to identify the specific areas of restriction responsible for the patient's complaint.
+Based on the patient's needs and preferences, treatment plans are devised for each specific case, usually involving a blend of different techniques.
+However, patients with definite preferences are welcome to request whatever approach suits them best.